AdaRoseCannon/webvr/bbc.md

 <!-- This slide uses information from _config.yml -->
 <blockquote class="dark" id="splash-slide" style="background-image: url('images/pattern.svg');">
-<h1>{{ site.name }}</h1>
+<h1>{{ page.title }}</h1>
-<h3>{{ site.description }}</h3>
+<h3>{{ page.description }}</h3>
 <h2>{{site.author.name}} - {{site.author.company}}</h2>
 </blockquote>

 ## Introduction

+VR is often considered a lonely experience.

 Today on the train we will often see people looking at their phones.

-Naively one may think that this is a very lonely world.
+Naively one may think that this too is a very lonely world.

 But what we don't see are all the ties from their devices to the people they love.

-There is certainly nothing I enjoy more than seeing and sharing the happy times of my friends and lvoed ones.
+There is certainly nothing I enjoy more than seeing and sharing the happy times of my friends and loved ones.

-I see VR in the Web being a further extension of this, allowing us to share virtual spaces without being co-located.
+I see VR in the Web being a further extension of this

+VR allows us to share virtual spaces without being co-located.
+Enabling personal interactions across vast distances through avatars.

 To revisit places of our past, or virtually visit a friends holiday destination.